Wow. Sometimes we can feel pounded by the events in our lives, but the good news is that we don’t have to stay there.

-Not a day goes by that I don’t see one or more types of first responders heading out to calls.
-When we’ve experienced traumatic events and have rebuilt our lives, we’ve often had to place calls to first responders for some kind of help from them.
+Not a day goes by that I don’t see first responders heading out to calls and I wonder what type of situation they will encounter when they get to where they’re going.
+So I pray for them.
+When we’ve experienced traumatic events and are rebuilding our lives, we may have placed calls to first responders for help.
 I don’t know about you, but I’m very thankful for first responders.
-They often start the rebuilding process for individuals in crisis by stabilizing their situations and conditions, so they can get back to normal.
+They often start the rebuilding process for individuals in crisis by stabilizing situations and conditions, so we can get back to normal.
 Continue reading “Thankful for First Responders”

 I had planned on getting this out sooner, but too many people have been going through the transition of friends, family members, and parents.
 So things have been a bit hectic.
 Part of rebuilding after traumatic events is learning how to get through the holidays when special dates of someone’s traumatic event or loss are now etched in Continue reading “How to Get Through the Holidays”